2010 Spanish Grand Prix: Practice and qualifying

 Qualifying was a race to see who would place third on the grid as the Red Bulls of Webber and Vettel setting the fastest times in each of the three session.
 Webber went on to take pole position.
 Q1 saw the elimination of the six newcomers – a running theme throughout the season – as well as the Williams of Rubens Barrichello.
 Barrichello claimed he had been unable to understand his engineer while out on the circuit.
 The Circuit de Catalunya has a history of radio-related problems; during practice sessions for the 2009 race, Mark Webber reported being able to hear Spanish truck drivers talking to one another over CB radios.
 Lotus was once again the fastest of the newcomers, with Trulli and Kovalainen qualifying nineteenth and twentieth respectively, ahead of the two Virgins and the two Hispanias.

 The second session was similarly themed, as Sutil, de la Rosa, Hülkenberg, Petrov, Buemi, Alguersuari and Liuzzi all fell away.
 Just four tenths of a second separated all but Aluguersuari and Liuzzi from making it into Q3.
 Elsewhere, Mercedes elected not to send Michael Schumacher out to join everyone else late in the session as they were confident his time would be enough to see him through to the final session.
-Ferrari committed to a similar course of action in 2009, with the end result being that Kimi Räikkönen was eliminated early on.
+Ferrari committed to a similar course of action in 2009, with the result being that Kimi Räikkönen was eliminated early on.

 The final ten-minute period was once again dominated by Red Bull, with Webber to the fore.
 Hamilton edged out local hero Alonso for third on the grid, while Button narrowly missed out on putting his MP4-25 alongside his team-mate.
 Schumacher slotted into sixth place, followed by Kubica, Nico Rosberg, Felipe Massa and Kobayashi.
 Ferrari were later fined US$20,000 (in keeping with the sport's strict financial penalty rule) for an unsafe release that saw Alonso deployed directly into the path of Rosberg; the young German was forced to swerve in the direction of the pit wall – and came close to contact with it – in order to avoid a collision.